Leaky Gut Protocol & A Modified Elimination Diet

 1. Have the leaky gut shake for breakfast.
 Feel free to eat something later on the allowed list if you are still hungry.

 2. Drink plenty of water, preferably filtered.
 Consider adding some fresh squeezed lemon juice.
 Drink green tea.

 3. Eat lots of vegetables and fruit-preferably organic.

 4. Enjoy moderate amounts of high quality protein such as wild fish, chicken, turkey, beef, and lamb.
-Select from organic, free ranging, grass fed products whenever possible.
-Do not grill, fry or cook at a very high temperature.
+Select from organic, free range, grass fed products whenever possible.
+Do not grill, fry, or cook at a very high temperature.
 Avoid processed or cured meats.